Microsoft/go/eng/doc/CrossPlatformCryptography.md

 ### Linux

-On Linux, Microsoft Go uses the [OpenSSL crypto library](https://docs.openssl.org/3.0/man7/crypto/) library, OpenSSL from now on, for cryptographic operations.
+On Linux, Microsoft Go uses the [OpenSSL crypto library](https://docs.openssl.org/3.0/man7/crypto/), OpenSSL from now on, for cryptographic operations.
 OpenSSL is normally available on Linux distributions, but it may not be installed by default.
 If it is not installed, you can install it using the package manager of your distribution.